andrebiegel/liferay-configuration-api/README.md

 * Group aka Site
 * Portlet Instance

 It is important to enable metatypes in your bnd file.
-Otherwise bnd wont recognize the bnd annotations used in liferay.
+Otherwise bnd won´t recognize the bnd annotations used in liferay.

 ## Known Issues